Every Ocean Hughes

 Tickets can be purchased online or at KW’s counter.
 Please note that capacity for this performance is limited.
 Booking is advised.
 No latecomers admitted.

-Stockholm-based artist Every Ocean Hughes presents Help the Dead – a new live art project that addresses self-determination, accountability, and the fantasy of continuity.
-Part concert, part theatre, Help the Dead draws inspiration from a series of workshops the artist attended in the last two years, where Ocean Hughes was learning how to be a death doula, care for dead bodies, and perform home funerals.
-Help the Dead considers “queer death,” mutual aid, and the socialities of surviving and dying on the planet in contemporary times.
-Performed by Geo Wyeth and Colin Self.
+Stockholm-based artist Every Ocean Hughes (EOH) presents Help the Dead—a new live art project that addresses self-determination, accountability, and the fantasy of continuity.
+Performed by Colin Self and Geo Wyeth, Help the Dead is part concert, part theatre, and draws inspiration from a series of death doula workshops which the artist attended during the past two years.
+In that time, EOH learned how to care for dead bodies and perform home funerals.
+Help the Dead considers “queer death,” mutual aid, and the societal aspects of surviving and dying on planet Earth in contemporary times.

-Every Ocean Hughes (EOH), f.k.a.
-Emily Roysdon (born 1977), is an interdisciplinary artist and writer.
-EOH’s recent projects take the form of live art, photographic installations, print making, text, video, and curating.
-EOH was editor and co-founder of the queer feminist journal and artist collective, LTTR.
-Her many collaborations include work with: The Knife, JD Samson & MEN, Levi Gonzalez, Vanessa Anspaugh, Faye Driscoll, and Le Tigre.
-EOH is a 2019/20 Fellow at the Radcliffe Institute for Advanced Study at Harvard University, Cambridge (US).
+Every Ocean Hughes, formerly known as Emily Roysdon, is an interdisciplinary artist and writer based in Stockholm.
+EOH’s recent projects have taken the form of live art, photography, printmaking, text, video, and curating.
+EOH was editor and co-founder of queer feminist journal and artist collective LTTR.
+Her many collaborations include writing lyrics for The Knife, Colin Self, and JD Samson & MEN, as well as designing costumes for Levi Gonzalez, Vanessa Anspaugh, Faye Driscoll, and Le Tigre.
+EOH will be a 2019/20 fellow at the Radcliffe Institute for Advanced Study at Harvard University, Cambridge (US).

 Help the Dead is the final installment of a three-part Pause series dedicated to Ian White (1971–2013).
 An artist, performer, curator, teacher and writer based in London and Berlin, White’s work responded critically to the role institutional infrastructures play in the production of art.
 The 2019 Pause program comprises Jimmy Robert, Emma Hedditch, and Every Ocean Hughes – three of White’s friends and collaborators.
 Each explore how their shared work and White’s legacy continues to inflect contemporary performance and collaboration.

-Help the Dead is a co-production with Volt, Bergen (NO), with the support of Konstnärsnämnden, Stockholm, DAAD Artists-in-Berlin Program, and The Hammer Museum, Los Angeles (US).
+Help the Dead is commissioned by Volt, Bergen (NO), and a co-produced by KW, with the support of Konstnärsnämnden, Stockholm, DAAD Artists-in-Berlin Program, and The Hammer Museum, Los Angeles (US).